Frogieder/kvalita-vody/README.md

 To get a link to your pannel, go to your dashboard, click on your pannel's name and choose share.
 From there, click embed.
 You'll see an HTML tag `<iframe>`with some parameters.
 Copy the link in `src="https://www.example.com/something"`.
 Don't copy the quotes, only copy the link.
+Also, in the link, remove the part which says `&from=123456789&to=123456789`.
+If left it, it will cause the time range to remain static, which is not the desired effect.

 You'll need the link for the following part.